Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/way-of-the-sands.md

 - Whenever you make an attack granted by your Flurry of Blows, you can use a Scimitar in place of an unarmed strike.

 # Dirty Fighting
 Starting at 6th level, once per turn and immediately before you take the Attack action while standing on ground composed of sand or loose earth, you can expend 1 Ki point to force a creature you can see within 5 feet of you to make a Dexterity saving throw.
 On failure, the creature has the Blinded condition until the end of its next turn.
-You can also use this feature anywhere by expending a pinch of sand from a pouch you carry.
-You must have a free hand to use this feature.
+You can also use this feature anywhere by expending a handful of sand from a pouch you carry, but you must have a free hand to do so.

 # Crescent Riposte
 Starting at 11th level, when a creature misses you with a melee attack, you can take your reaction to make an Unarmed Strike or melee weapon attack with a Scimitar against the attacker.